wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 There are no restrictions for exiting Singapore.
 The official travel advisory by MOH is to defer all travel to Malaysia.
 The latest advisory can be found [here](https://www.moh.gov.sg/covid-19).

 Please verify that your Re-entry Permit (REP) is still valid before exiting Singapore.
 Additionally, please ensure that you have a digital copy of your REP on your phone or in cloud storage.
+You may obtain a copy of the REP [here][e-REP]

 Regarding the issue of myPASS for travel to Malaysia, if you are travelling: